Demystifying Your Florist — A breakdown on the value and worth of floral design

 Ask an artist what their most challenging experience is as an artist, and they will most likely tell you that advocating for their own self-worth and the value of their services takes the cake.
 Unfortunately, the majority of consumers think of art as an unnecessary luxury or someone’s fun past-time; and no wonder, for how can you put a price tag on something that is as subjective as time, or a feeling, or a social movement inspired by a particular piece of art?

-We all work hard for our money and with ever-increasing economic costs, it’s important to understand where your money is going, which is why education on the inner-workings of art and the artist’s process is integral to understanding the value of these services.
+We work hard for our money and, with ever-increasing economic costs, it’s important to understand where your hard-earned money goes as a consumer, which is why education on the inner-workings of art and the artist’s process is integral to understanding the value of these services.

 Below, I share information about how the floral industry works and explain what is involved in designing and executing a wedding.
-I can only speak for myself and my experience as a floral designer in Victoria, B.C and recognizer that every florist has a different approach.
+I can only speak for myself and my experience as a floral designer in Victoria, B.C, and recognize that every florist has a different approach.
 I hope that in sharing this information, some questions may be answered and doubts dissolved.

 The journey of imported product is downright whack — growers in the Netherlands, Israel, Ecuador, Australia, and Kenya (to name a few) ship their product via cargo plane to wholesalers across the country.
 It’s expensive (and extremely wasteful) to package living product that is meant to go on a cross-continental journey, not to mention the cost of jet fuel, and sometimes the shipping charges cost as much as the flowers themselves.